ABB22denfor/WeatherTerminal/README.md

 ```
 #### Flags:
 - -p | --position :
     Position of which the app will base it's forecast.
-Permitted options are: "city" or "lon lat".
+Permitted options are: "city" or "lat lon".
 *(default: "None")*
 - -t | --time :
     Time period of which the app will forecast.
 Permitted options are "now", "day", "week" or "month".